polakowo/vectorbt/README.md

 266 ms ± 7.26 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

 Hence, vectorbt uses NumPy + Numba wherever possible in the backtesting pipeline and offers an arsenal of advanced Numba-compiled functions ready to be used in a user-defined code.
-Pandas is mainly used for wrapping the resulted NumPy arrays and for high-level operations that are outside of the pipeline, require advanced indexing, and just for convenience.
+Pandas is mainly used for wrapping the resulted NumPy arrays and for high-level operations that are outside of the pipeline, require advanced indexing, or just for convenience.

 ### Usability